a1996850622/HTTPServer/README.md

 # HTTPServer
 [C] HTTP 1.0 Server

-It just a simple HTTP1.0 server by "C".

-And I attach the simple html file by the way.
+## The File That I Attached

-I also attach the HTTP1.1 server by "Node.js"
+In addition to the "C Program", I also attach the "Node.js" version.

+But the "Node.js" version is HTTP1.1.

+So you can use "wireshark" to compare their packets.

+## How To Execute Them
+If you want execute "httpserver.c", please use Linux environment.

+You can enter the following commands on your terminal:
+"gcc -g -Wall httpserver.c -o httpserver -lpthread" "sudo ./httpserver"